tpkn/version/README.md

 Upon the first launch in a new project, the application creates a `.version` file (any filename can be specified using the `-o` flag) in which the version `0.0.0` is recorded.
-If the project already contains a version file, the it will update the version number in it.
+If the project already contains a version file, it will update the version number in it.

 ## Usage